apache/arrow/docs/source/developers/guide/step_by_step/pr_and_github.rst

 .. note::

-   Your work is now still under your watchful eye so no problem if you see any error you would like to correct.
-You can make an additional commit to correct.
-Also Git has lots of ways to amend, delete, revise, etc. See https://git-scm.com/docs for more information.
+   Your work is now still under your watchful eye so it's not a problem if you see any errors you would like to correct.
+You can make an additional commit to correct, and Git has lots of ways to amend, delete, revise, etc. See https://git-scm.com/docs for more information.